netson/l4gettext/readme.md

 ``` $ php artisan config:publish netson/l4gettext ```

-**Alternatively**, you can use the l4gettext:fetch command to auto generate the config files with only the locales/encodings installed on your system; this will automatically publish the config files if it hasn't been done already:
+**Alternatively**, you can use the l4gettext:fetch command to auto generate the config files with only the locales/encodings installed on your system (only available on Linux/MacOS since this uses the ```locale``` command, which is not available on windows systems); this will automatically publish the config files if it hasn't been done already:

 ``` $ php artisan l4gettext:fetch ```

-Now, make sure you set the proper **copyright holder**, **package name**, **package version** and **email address** in the file ``` app/config/packages/netson/l4gettext ```
+Now, make sure you set the proper **copyright holder**, **package name**, **package version** and **email address** in the file ``` app/config/packages/netson/l4gettext/config.php ```

 ### Important note ###

 This package assumes that the xgettext library is in the path of your webserver user.
-If this is not the case, you may receive a *"The given command could not be found (exit status 127)"* error message.
+If this is not the case, you may receive a *"[127] Command not found found"* error message.
 To fix this, you have two options:

 * Add the path to your xgettext binary to the config file (assuming /usr/bin is the location of your xgettext binary):